"ChatGPT Wrote That" - Hedging Against AI Failures

-A thesis about LLMs pushing good engineers toward excellence and mediocre engineers toward risk-mongering.
+A thesis about LLMs pushing good innovators toward excellence and mediocre ones toward risk-mongering.

 Not too long ago, I was doing a code review and a small chunk of code caught my eye.